 PHOTO BY DANIELLE LEVITT

-"Loudon Wainwright was backstage and he caught my arm as I was leaving the stage lights and he put his hand on his heart in this way and asked me not to stop."
+"Loudon Wainwright was backstage and he caught my arm as I was leaving the stage and he put his hand on his heart in this way and asked me not to stop playing music."